Doctors have figured out how to treat restless leg syndrome by listening to their cannabis patients.

 RLS is technically a chronic condition, meaning that it’s not curable.
 Luckily, however, most cases are treatable.
 With the right kind of therapy, RLS can become manageable and in some cases, nearly disappear completely.

 Traditional treatments for RLS include dopamine agonists, which help the body fight off diseases caused by a lack of dopamine, such as Parkinson’s.
-While it’s effective in many patients, some experience troublesome side effects, such as binge eating and compulsive shopping, while a good fifth of them experience impulse control disorders.
+While it’s effective in many patients, some experience troublesome side effects including 20% of patients developing impulse control disorders.

 Doctors were initially hesitant to allow patients to experiment with cannabis, despite its well-known benefits, due to lack of research.
 Cannabis treats neurological conditions like RLS through the body’s endocannabinoid system.
 Cannabinoids act as neural construction workers, re-paving the brain’s main roadways so that neurons and glial cells can better interact with each other.
 Instead of simply keeping dopamine swimming around in the brain, like dopamine agonists do, cannabis treatments affect the treatment of neural networks involved in cognition, emotion, eating, motor control and more.
 A better infrastructure leads to better results.
 Some would argue that this is better than a dopamine agonist.